-- The opportunity to work on archaeological, historical, and cultural materials in a laboratory and to consider their value, use, legal and ethical context.
+- There are opportunities to work on archaeological, historical, and cultural materials in a laboratory and to consider their value, use, legal and ethical context.

-- The opportunity to gain a range of transferable skills.
+- You will gain a range of transferable skills.

-- It offers students a chance to develop an exciting mix of practical and research skills encompassing: aesthetics; ethics; science; project management.
+- The degree offers students a chance to develop an exciting mix of practical and research skills encompassing aesthetics, ethics, science and project management.

-- This programme integrates theory and practice throughput the degree and uses object based learning in a series of practical seminar classes to teach the principles and practice of conservation.
+- This programme integrates theory and practice throughout the degree and uses object-based learning in a series of practical seminar classes to teach the principles and practice of conservation.
 Learning outcomes for the module are correlated to the novice to expert scale utilised by Icon, The Institute for Conservation for competence assessment.

 - Assessment of the programme comes through a diverse range of assessment methods including reflective learning logs, essays, exams, oral presentations, portfolio, reports and viva.
 This range of assessment ensures that students have developed a broad range of skills, knowledge and communication methods by the completion of the course.